Baccarat Rules & Strategy

 The baccarat tables in Macau attract the biggest action, with wealthy Asian players flocking to the Chinese Special Administrative Region.

-The three main versions of baccarat, when you boil them down, have almost identical rules, barring how the cards are dealt.
+Baccarat Banquet, Chemin de Fer and Punto Banco are the three main versions of baccarat.
+When you boil these baccarat variations down, they have almost identical rules, barring how the cards are dealt.

 Baccarat rules